June – November 2018*

 Participants learn how to identify opportunities for change and collaborate with others most effectively, both within their teams and across the organization.

-Completed applications must include your personal information, professional experience and objectives, up-to-date resume and letter of reference from your supervisor.
+Completed applications must include your personal information, professional experience and objectives, up-to-date resume and supervisor approval form.

 You do not need to complete the application in one session.
 You can save it and return to it later.